sjhitchner/Annotator/README.md

 POST	/annotate

 	Implemented by annotateInteractorImpl.AnnotateHTML(), using a custom lexer
-	Complexity: O(n), Lexer requires a single pass of the string
+	Complexity: O(n), Lexer (see below) requires a single pass of the string
 	Space: O(2n)->O(n), Using Go slices, no part of the string being lexed is copied.
 To build the final annotated string a string buffer is created to make appending more efficient and handle adding the additional hyperlinks.

-### Usecases

-The usecases holds all business logic of the application (interactors).
-Ideally all input validation is performed here.

 #### Lexer